www.musicalschwartz.com > Disney Musicals > Enchanted

 Then Sonnenfeld & Josephson hired Rita Hsaio (Best known as one of the writers on "Mulan" and "Toy Story 2") to do a polish on Bill's original screenplay.
 And then -- to helm the project -- the two Barrys grabbed the guy who'd just directed ABC's highly acclaimed remake of "Rodgers & Hammerstein's Cinderella" : Broadway vet Rob Marshall.

-With this much talent on its production team, "Enchanted" looked to be a sure-fire hit.
-And -- if all had gone according to plan -- this ambitious live action / animated fantasy would have actually gone into production in late 2000 / early 2001.
-With the idea that "Enchanted" would then have been Walt Disney Studios' big release for the 2001 holiday season.
+with this much talent on its production team, "Enchanted" looked to be a sure-fire hit.
+And -- if all had gone according to plan -- this ambitious live action / animated fantasy would have actually gone into production in late 2000 / early 2001. with the idea that "Enchanted" would then have been Walt Disney Studios' big release for the 2001 holiday season.

 But then in June of 2000, Disney execs (strictly as a cost-cutting move) decided not to renew the studio's production deal with the two Barrys.
 Which left "Enchanted" in a bit of the lurch ... at least temporarily.